michaelfakih/LIF100-Data-Project-/README.md

 # LIF100-Data-Project-
-A dedicated boy with top grades, he never misses a class and thrives on learning.
-His passion for data analysis drives him to explore how numbers shape smart business decisions, turning curiosity into future opportunity.
+Im Michael.
+A dedicated person with top grades, never missing a class and thriving on learning.
+My passion for data analysis drives me to explore how numbers shape smart business decisions, turning curiosity into future opportunity.